 Over the past 18 years, he has experimented with everything – from pay per click marketing, building out his own sites, having a 2 million person mailing list to running his own affiliate programs.
 He has learned not to give up in the face of failure.
 His advice to entrepreneurs is to have thick skin and not to be deceived into thinking that things are as easy they seem.

-Tools an Affiliate Marketing Would Need
+Tools an Affiliate Marketing Person Would Need

-Free Tools to Find Your Niche and Find Ideas for Your Content
+Affiliate Marketing Tools: Free Tools to Find Your Niche and Find Ideas for Your Content

 These keyword planning tools will make the quest of finding the right niche trouble free.
 They’ll serve you well with both finding your niche as well as with setting up your content strategy.
 Therefore, these tools would become your right hand as an affiliate marketer.
 Whether you’re writing blog posts or trying to emulate your competitor’s success, these keyword planning tools are there to solve your problems on the way.